JorjaFox/website/_posts-old-blog/2009-04-01-william-friedkin-perhaps-jorja-will-return.md

 title: 'William Friedkin says perhaps Jorja will return to CSI'
 date: '2009-04-01T20:20:23-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'William Friedkin is positive that Jorja (and Billy) might come back to <em>CSI</em> if the stories are right.'
+excerpt: 'William Friedkin is positive that Jorja (and Billy) might come back to _CSI_ if the stories are right.'
 layout: post
 guid: 'https://jorjafox.net/?p=1755'
 permalink: /2009/william-friedkin-perhaps-jorja-will-return/